SujayTalanki/SujayTalanki.github.io/index.md

   to understand/analyze the reasons behind OpEx variances to prevent occurances in the future!
 * Reduced workload by ~ 62% and achieved ~ 78% accuracy on hold-out set
 * Developed a python pipeline (pandas, nltk, sentence_transformers, sklearn) that embedded sentences into vectors (BERT LLM) and utilized K-Means clustering to categorize OpEx variance comments
 * Launched a local app (python: plotly and dash) to visualize the key phrases per category.
-This was used to help analysts summarize the content of the 20,000+ comments
+This was used to help analysts summarize the content of the 20,000+ comments.

 **Workflow Diagram:**